![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 "Yep!
 Come on-- it's over here," I told everyone, and we moved to the far side of the clearing.

-Once there we beheld a weedy drop off lined with trees.
-Though it was somewhat in shadow and heavily grown up, some of the nearest deep and rough gullies marring the ancient passage were visible.
+Once there, we beheld a weedy drop off lined with trees.
+Though it was somewhat in shadow and heavily grown up, some of the nearest gaping gullies marring the ancient passage were visible.

 "You call this an alternative route?"
 Jason asked incredulously.